Profile | SXSW 2018 Film Review

 Valene Kane (Rogue One, The Fall) is captivating as the ambitious Amy.
 Especially when you consider that for the vast majority of the movie all we are exposed to is just her face and voice.
 Her realistic portrayal of someone juggling work and life easily draws the viewer into her world.
 Shazad Latif (The Second Best Exotic Marigold Hotel) plays the uber-charming ISIS recruiter, Bilel.
 Always smiling and having fun, this man is damn good at what he does, and it’s instantly understandable how an impressionable person may get drawn into something so evil, no matter what their background is.

 The bottom line is this: Profile is why we go to the movies.
 This is why going to a film festival is so much fun.
 It’s not always about what’s flashy and pretty.
 It’s about giving the viewer a new experience or taking them to a new place.
-Bekmambetov’s visionary style is raising the bar in Hollywood and propelling us forward into new, exciting methods of storytelling.
+Bekmambetov’s visionary style is raising the bar in Hollywood and propelling us forward into new, exciting methods of storytelling with a lot of frugal saving tips.

 P.S.
 The boss reminded me that my reality will be found in the unemployment line if I didn’t get back to work so maybe going that extra mile isn’t so bad after all.